cryptovecom/MyPortfolio/README.md

 2. **React.js:** A JavaScript library for building user interfaces, providing a modular and reusable component-based structure.

 3. **TypeScript:** A typed superset of JavaScript, enhancing code maintainability and catching errors during development.

-### Integrations

-1. **GitHub:** Integration with GitHub allows dynamic fetching and display of GitHub-related data, such as followers, following, total stars and contributions.

-2. **EmailJS:** Integration with EmailJS facilitates sending emails directly from the portfolio website.
-API keys and setup instructions can be obtained from the [EmailJS website](https://www.emailjs.com/).

-3. **Hashnode Blog:** Integration with Hashnode for blogging features, connecting the portfolio to a Hashnode blog.
-Configure the integration through Hashnode's documentation.

-4. **Instagram Widget:** Embedding an Instagram widget to display recent posts.
-Obtain the required code or API key from the [Behold.so](https://app.behold.so/).

-5.  **Canva Iframe:** Integrating Canva through an iframe allows showcasing designs and graphics.
-To embed Canva content, obtain the embed code from the Canva platform.

-6. **Calendly Iframe:** Embedding Calendly through an iframe enables users to schedule appointments.
-To include a Calendly scheduling widget, get the embed code from the Calendly website.

-7. **Analytics:** Analytics for this personal portfolio are managed using Vercel and Google Analytics to gather insights into visitor behaviour and engagement.

-8. **Testimonials.to:** Integration with Testimonials.to allows displaying testimonials from clients and users.
-Obtain the required code from the Testimonials.to the platform.

-9. **Visme Feedback Form:** A feedback form powered by Visme is included in the portfolio for collecting user feedback and suggestions.

-10.  **AI Chatbot:** An AI chatbot is integrated into the portfolio to provide interactive communication and assistance.

-## How to Obtain API Keys and Embed Codes

-### EmailJS

-1. Sign up for an account on [EmailJS](https://www.emailjs.com/).
-2. Create an email template and obtain the Service ID, Template ID and Public Access Code.
-3. Use these credentials in your portfolio code for EmailJS integration.

-### Instagram Widget

-1. Create a developer account on [behold.so](https://app.behold.so/).
-2. Set up a widget and obtain an Access Token for Instagram.
-3. Use the Access Token in your portfolio code for Instagram integration.

-### Canva Iframe

-1. Create or log in to your Canva account.
-2. Design your content, then click on the "Share" button.
-3. Copy the provided embed code.
-4. Use the embed code in your portfolio to showcase Canva designs.

-### Calendly Iframe

-1. Sign up or log in to [Calendly](https://calendly.com/).
-2. Create a new event or appointment type.
-3. Copy the provided embed code.
-4. Use the embed code in your portfolio to embed the Calendly scheduling widget.

-### GitHub Integration

-1. Create a Github Account and copy your username.
-2. To integrate GitHub just your Username is enough.
-3. Use the Username in your portfolio to showcase your Github Contribution.

-### How to Set Up Google Analytics

-1. Sign in to your [Google Analytics](https://analytics.google.com/) account or create a new one.
-2. Create a new property for your portfolio website.
-3. Obtain the tracking code provided by Google Analytics.
-4. Insert the tracking code into your website.
-In a Next.js project, this is often done in the `<Head>` section of the layout or using a dedicated library.

-### Testimonials.to

-1. Create an account on [Testimonials.to](https://testimonials.to/).
-2. Add testimonials and obtain the provided code.
-3. Use the code in your portfolio to display testimonials.
-4. Customize the appearance and layout of the testimonials as needed.
-5. Testimonials.to provide a simple and effective way to showcase client feedback and reviews.

 # Deployment